mpolden/unp/README.md

 ## Signals

-unpacker reacts to the following signals:
+`unp` reacts to the following signals:

 `SIGUSR1` triggers a re-scan which walks all configured paths and triggers unpacking for any archives that are found.